 ● EARLY HISTORY OF YANKEE CLOCK MAKING … (opposition to Yankee pedlars in the South; make clocks in Virginia and South Carolina; his trip to the South)…

-● BRASS CLOCKS—CLOCKS IN ENGLAND… (The new clock a favourite; he carried on the business alone; good times; profits in 1841; wood clock makers half crazy; competition; prices reduced; can Yankee clocks be introduced into England; he sends out a cargo; ridiculed by other clock makers; prejudice of English people against American manufacturers; how they were introduced; seized by custom house officers.)
+● BRASS CLOCKS—CLOCKS IN ENGLAND… (The new clock a favorite; he carried on the business alone; good times; profits in 1841; wood clock makers half crazy; competition; prices reduced; can Yankee clocks be introduced into England; he sends out a cargo; ridiculed by other clockmakers; prejudice of English people against American manufacturers; how they were introduced; seized by custom-house officers.)

 ● NEW HAVEN AS A BUSINESS PLACE… (growth, extensive manufactories, facilities for manufacturing, population, wealth, etc.)

 ● APPENDIX… (General directions for keeping clocks in order, etc.)

 And Much Much More…